Don’t throw away your cannabis leaves! Here are four uses for marijuana leaves that are better than putting them in your local landfill.

 Composting Cannabis Leaves

-If you are growing your own cannabis at home, then there are few ways to use cannabis fan leaves better than as compost.
+If you are growing your own cannabis at home, either indoors or sun grown, then there are a few ways to use cannabis fan leaves better than as compost.

 Whether using your compost on your cannabis plants, your home garden, or both, you will be saving the nutrients in your household waste and returning them to the soil where they can provide the most benefit.